NUS-HPC-AI-Lab/VideoSys/README.md

 ## Acknowledgement

+We extend our gratitude to [Zangwei Zheng](https://zhengzangw.github.io/) for providing valuable insights into algorithms and aiding in the development of the video pipeline.
+Additionally, we acknowledge [Shenggan Cheng](https://shenggan.github.io/) for his guidance on code optimization and parallelism.
+Our appreciation also goes to [Fuzhao Xue](https://xuefuzhao.github.io/), [Shizun Wang](https://littlepure2333.github.io/home/), [Yuchao Gu](https://ycgu.site/), [Shenggui Li](https://franklee.xyz/), and [Haofan Wang](https://haofanwang.github.io/) for their invaluable advice and contributions.

+This codebase borrows from [Meta's DiT](https://github.com/facebookresearch/DiT).

 ## Contributing

 If you encounter problems using OpenDiT or have a feature request, feel free to create an issue!
 We also welcome pull requests from the community.